 By Matt Godbee

-The beginning of March ushers in a unique and entertaining stretch on the sports calendar.
-I’m not referring to the sounds of Spring Training or the roars of college basketball crowds.
+The beginning of June ushers in a unique and entertaining stretch on the sports calendar.
+I’m not referring to the sight and sounds of Major League Baseball heading to the All-Star break or the roars of the crowd from the NBA Finals.
 I’m referring to the official start of college football tear-down season, complete with headlines from college football media ready to unload the frustration of an eternal offseason onto its own sport.

-There’s really no better time than early spring to roll out a well-timed “Is the Transfer Portal Destroying College Football?” headline, or “Are 6th-Year Seniors Killing the Sport?”
-As a college football fan myself, I’d love to be outraged — but they’re not entirely wrong.
+There’s really no better time than late spring to roll out a well-timed “Is the Transfer Portal Destroying College Football?” headline, or “Would a 24-Team Playoff Crush the Sport?”
+As a college football fan myself, I’d love to be outraged at the lunacy of the headlines — but they’re not entirely wrong.
 They’re simply articulating what’s already out in the open, after all.
-They’re saying what everyone’s been thinking and pointing out the nonsensical situations that permeate the sport.
+They’re saying what everyone’s been thinking and pointing out the nonsensical situations that currently permeate the sport.
 But college football thrives on controversy and anxiety.
 It needs a villain — and during the offseason, the sport itself becomes one.

 Though much of the criticism is fair, it doesn’t make it any less irritating.
 And it doesn’t mean that by August you don’t feel like you’ve been bludgeoned with college football negativity.

 The real losers?
 Me and you.
 The enthusiasts who consume every headline.
-The ones who live and die with a roster full of teenagers.
-The ones who follow high school recruiting closer than casual sports fans follow the NFL Draft — only to be told every March that the sport is broken.
+The ones who live and die with the release of this year's Phil Steele College Football Preview magazine.
+The ones who follow high school recruiting closer than casual sports fans follow the NFL Draft — only to be told every May that the sport is broken.

 Why does the sport get dissected so aggressively during the offseason?
 The obvious answer is simple: there are no games to analyze.
-The national champion has been crowned, and the coaching carousel has slowed.
+The national champion has been crowned, and the coaching carousel has finally come to an end.
 But the deeper reason likely lies in the relentless 24/7/365 news cycle that sports media has evolved into.
 If the machine has to keep moving, it has to keep producing — and in the absence of games, it produces debate.
 It attacks it's villain.

 Recruiting is too niche for the casual audience.
 Schedules are too far away to feel urgent.
 Spring practices lack stakes.
 So what’s left?
 Structural questions.
 Existential ones.
 Is the sport sustainable?
 Is it broken?
 Is it changing too fast?